salimmDev/salimmDev/README.md

 ## About
-👋 Hi, I'm @salimmDev.
+👋 Hi there!
+I'm @salimmDev, a French Web Developer.

-💻 I'm interested in FrontEnd development.
+💻 FrontEnd development is my passion and expertise.

-📚 I am currently learning web development.
+📚 Currently, I'm deepening my knowledge in web development.

-🔍 I am looking for a work-study program.

-Salim ABABULGU, Web Developer || Autonomous, organized, and sociable.
-I am currently looking for an apprenticeship.
+🎯 My goal is to find an exciting work-study program to enhance my skills further.

+🌟 As a French Web Developer, I'm known for being autonomous, organized, and sociable.

+🔍 Right now, I'm actively seeking an apprenticeship opportunity to grow and contribute.

+Let's commit changes and make the web world better together! 🚀💻🌐 #github #webdevelopment #frontenddeveloper #opentowork

 ## Contact me